junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Dead end, then."
 Sam agrees.

-But right then, their breathes start turning into white mist.
+But right then, their breath start turning into white mist.
 Room temperature drops so much that the dusty window starts freezing up.
 Dean reaches for his gun in one hand, EMF in the other.
 The little detector beep loudly with the pointer reaching the red zone.

 "Ghosts," Sam jumps alarmingly, having his gun ready, loading it with salt-loaded bullets.